paulbradshaw/jsintro/factmint/factmint.md

 ## Create a HTML table

-Factmint takes a HTML table and turns it into a chart.
-This is great for accessibility because if the user has JavaScript or CSS turned off, they can still read the data.
+Factmint takes a HTML table and turns it into a chart, so we need our data in a HTML table.
 One of the quickest ways to create a HTML table is to use the online tool [Tableizer](http://tableizer.journalistopia.com/): this allows you to copy a table from a spreadsheet, paste it in the box, and generate the HTML for a table containing that data.
 It does add some styling - but we can remove that.

 We're going to use some data from a [BBC story on unsolved crime](http://www.bbc.co.uk/news/uk-england-40131277), because it gives us a change to explore GitHub further.
 That story [has its own GitHub repo](https://github.com/BBC-Data-Unit/unsolved-crime), and within that repo is [some data we can use for a pie chart](https://github.com/BBC-Data-Unit/unsolved-crime/blob/master/outcomes_totals_2012-2016.csv).
 Because it's in CSV format, GitHub actually displays the data in a nice readable HTML table.
 Now you could just copy and paste that data, but that's a bit fiddly.
 And you could fork or clone the repo - but we only want the one file, not all of the files in this repo.